maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-11-graceful-degradation.md

 There's an important caveat: graceful degradation only works when failures are reversible.

-Some operations can't be undone:
-- Deleting data permanently
-- Releasing cryptographic keys
-- Executing financial transactions that settle immediately
-- Triggering physical actions (manufacturing, robotics, medical devices)
-- Publishing information that can't be recalled
+Some operations can't be undone: deleting data permanently, releasing cryptographic keys, executing financial transactions that settle immediately, triggering physical actions in manufacturing or robotics or medical devices, or publishing information that can't be recalled.

 For these operations, the old model still applies.
 Prevention is paramount because recovery isn't possible.